How 2 Seahawks went from undrafted rookie free agents to scoring jaw-dropping preseason TD

 “Going to keep thriving to be the best Seattle Seahawk I can be” is the way Landers put it.

-Last Thursday, in Seattle’s preseason opener, the two took a step to accomplishing their individual goals by teaming for the most memorable play of the Seahawks’ win 24-13 over the Vikings.
+Last Thursday, in Seattle’s preseason opener, the two took a step toward accomplishing their individual goals by teaming for the most memorable play of the Seahawks’ 24-13 win over the Vikings.

 In the fourth quarter, from the 30-yard line, Ahlers took a shotgun snap and looked to pass.
 As pressure came quickly — he eventually was flattened by a Vikings defender — Ahlers lofted the ball down the right side to Landers.